cogniteam-admin/Nimbus.Library.Components.ROS/audio_say/README.md

 # Short description
 * Text to speech from audio_common, gets string, output sound.
+* To publish an audio message use topic /msg_to_play

 # Example usage
 ```
 docker run -it cognimbus/audio_say roslaunch ros_audio_launch say_string.launch
 ```

+# Throubleshoot
+* If there is no sound check the audio settings